mejitos/just-hangin-around/README.md

 * Check if number of remainig words is between 1-3, if yes, break the loop
 * If guessed character (e.g. 'A') is in the secret word:
     * You need to tell the indexes of all the characters are in the secret word e.g. "_ A _ A _ A".
-    * Algorithm iterates through the remaining words removing words that doesn't have guessed character on given indexes
+    * Algorithm iterates through the remaining words removing words that doesn't have guessed character on given indexes and updates histogram accordingly
-    * Algorithm iterates through the characters of the remaining words making a histogram out of them which it uses to see the frequencies of the characters.
-This time taking in to account  the characters in the "guessed_chars" list
 * Else:
     * Algorithm will iterate through the remaining words removing words that doesn't have the guessed character
-    * Algorithm iterates through the remaining words removing words that doesn't have guessed character on given indexes
+    * Algorithm iterates through the remaining words removing words that doesn't have guessed character on given indexes and updates histogram accordingly
-    * Algorithm iterates through the characters of the remaining words making a histogram out of them which it uses to see the frequencies of the characters.
-This time taking in to account  the characters in the "guessed_chars" list

 **Main loop ends**